martinschaible/rspamd-installation-for-smartermail/README.md

 The installation isn't really hard, but the configuration could be tricky and needs time to understand concept :bulb:

-Let's head over the [Wiki](../../wiki).
+:arrow_right: Let's head over the [Wiki](../../wiki).
 I think one hour time is enough to accomplish this work.

 ### Additional Links: